2021 High School Individual Player National Championship Tournament Logistics Information

 Practice Material

-Participants may be interested in purchasing questions from previous years to prepare for the event.
+Participants may be interested in practicing on questions from previous years to prepare for the event.
 All of NAQT’s past regular-season sets are available, as are the sets from previous championships.

-Participants may also want to purchase frequency lists, Power Up study guides, and/or Thumbs Up! question anthologies.
+Participants may also want to study frequency lists, Power Up study guides, and/or Thumbs Up! question anthologies.
 These are also available on our practice materials page.

 Finally, participants may want to look at the information contained in NAQT’s free You Gotta Know articles before the tournament.
 These detail the most frequently asked-about question topics in a wide variety of areas.